digime/digime-sdk-nodejs/guides/query-platforms.md

 ```

-More on `platformsBodyParams` can be checked [here](../../../interfaces/Types.QueryPlatformsOptions.html)
+More details on `platformsBodyParams` can be checked [here](../../../interfaces/Types.QueryPlatformsOptions.html)